coder137/build_in_cpp/README.md

 ## Features

-- Complete flexibility for custom / brand new toolchains
+- Complete flexibility for custom workflows and toolchains
 - C++ language feature benefits and **debuggable build binaries**
 - Optimized rebuilds through serialization.
 See [target.fbs schema](buildcc/lib/target/fbs/target.fbs)
   - Can optimize for rebuilds by comparing the previous stored build with current build.